MPTCDITR/ctc-website/src/content/blog/en/21-post.md

 ---
-title: Sisters of Code team continues training at three Community Tech Center to promote gender equality
+title: Sisters of Code continue training to promote gender equality
 description: Takeo Province, On the afternoon of August 16, 2025, from 2:00 PM to 4:30 PM, A team of three members from the Sisters of Code conducted training on Lesson 6 on Scratch (Continued) at three Community Tech Center, including Sok An Tram Khnar High School, Bun Rany Hun Sen Bati High School, and Hun Sen 1 June High School, with a total of 27 students participating.
 date: 2025-08-16
 author: Ministry of Posts and Telecommunications